SmallGraphics/Digital-History-Notebook/README.md

 * 1994: Internet Explorer web browser is released by Microsoft
 * 1998: Google search engine is released
 * 1998: IPv6 is introduced

+## Final Thoughts

+I would say this assignment has helped me to be more confident and skilled using git commands.
+It is now more clear how to manage version history, and I have also learned about branches.